 - RRP are a significant agricultural pest and cause damage to valuable food crops, especially fruits and grains.

 - They can also affect wildlife by transporting invasive seeds, displacing cavity nesters, and potentially spreading disease.

 - Their mass roosting behavior, loud calls, and accumulated droppings cause disturbance to humans and are a potential public health risk.

 On Kauai, RRP have successfully invaded farm lands as well as residential and natural areas.
 The birds have been observed consuming fruit including longan, lychee, mango, orange, Pritchardia, and corn seeds, causing significant crop losses.
-First introduced to the island in the 1960’s, RRP took several decades to enter into exponential growth, in 2018 the population was estimated to number more than 6,800 birds.
+First introduced to the island in the 1960’s, RRP took several decades to enter into exponential growth, in 2021 the population was estimated to number around 12,500 birds.